jlooper/3-terrarium/3-intro-to-DOM-and-closures/README.md

 Now you have completed your project!

----

 🥇Congratulations!
 You have finished your beautiful terrarium. ![finished terrarium](./images/terrarium-final.png)

+---

+## 🚀Challenge

-🚀Challenge: Add new event handler to your closure to do something more to the plants; for example, double-click a plant to bring it to the front.
+Add new event handler to your closure to do something more to the plants; for example, double-click a plant to bring it to the front.
 Get creative!

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)